Categories

 Compiling under Windows

-• Afterwards open the Visual Studio solution file (*.sln) for VS20xx and compile.
+• Next, open the Visual Studio solution file (*.sln) correspondig to your Visual Studio version (e.g., VS2022)

 sudo apt-get install libgmp10